Stop! Your Lease Extension in Park Hill Could Be FREE

 Increase your lease and increase your Park Hill property value

-Leasehold residencies in Park Hill with more than one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
+Leasehold properties in Park Hill with over 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
 In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender Requirement